oatlog/oatlog/doc/report/main.typ

 Specifically for relational e-matching and Datalog, it refers to determining an order in which to join the atoms in a premise.

-Oatlog query plans only Generic Joins as described in @section_background_wcoj.
-Generic Join is worst-case optimal given identically sized relations, but for relations of different sizes one should prefer to join smaller relations first.
+Oatlog query plans only Free Joins as described in @section_background_wcoj.
+Free Joins are worst-case optimal given identically sized relations, but for relations of different sizes one should prefer to join smaller relations first.
 Oatlog statically query-plans at compile-time since that requires less engineering effort and provides greater freedom in terms of memory representation compared to run-time dynamic query planning.
 We are therefore very limited in terms of what relation size information is known when query planning.
-Oatlog makes the following assumptions
+Oatlog estimates sizes through the following:
-- `new` is smaller than `old` and `old` is smaller than `all`.
+- Assuming that `new` is smaller than `old` and `old` is smaller than `all`.
 - Functional dependencies may cause some joins to produce at most a single element.
 - Relations corresponding to global variables contain exactly one element.

-Generic Join is usually formulated as selecting an order in which to determine variables, but Oatlog's query planning implicitly selects such an order by repeatedy selecting an atom to join in from a set of premise atoms.
-Joins can be primary joins, which iterate all relation tuples matching some columns, or semi-joins which verify that there are at least one relation tuple that matches the known columns.
-Semi-joins, as dictated by the Generic Join algorithm take precedence over primary joins, aside from the optimization that single-element primary joins are preferred.
+Rather than selecting an order in which to determine variables ahead-of-time, Oatlog's query planning implicitly selects such an order by repeatedy selecting an atom to join in from a set of premise atoms.
+Joins can be primary joins, which iterate all relation tuples matching some columns, or semi-joins which verify that there is at least one relation tuple that matches the known columns.
+Semi-joins, as dictated by Free Join, take precedence over primary joins, aside from the optimization that single-element primary joins are preferred.
 Oatlog encodes this as selecting the option with the maximum associated `RelationScore`, an enum which is shown with cases in ascending order of priority in @fig_impl_relation_score.

 #figure(
   ```rust